build2-packaging/libigl/README.md

 You should not state or require the precompilation or header-only mode in the `manifest` of your package as it is an implementation detail that every configuration should decide for itself.

 ## Issues and Notes
 - Previous definite versions of libigl, fail to compile for strange reasons.
 So, the up-to-date main branch is used as an upstream reference, for now.
-To get around problems concerning versioning, we use alpha releases. `libigl` does not use alpha or beta releases.
-Esspecially, not for the upcoming version `2.5.0`.
+To get around problems concerning versioning, we use alpha releases.
+The upstream GitHub project of `libigl` itself does not use alpha or beta releases.
+Especially, not for the upcoming version `2.5.0`.
 So, it seems to be a valid solution to use alpha versions for snapshots in this build2 packaging attempt.

 ### Unsupported Modules
 - Currently unsupported `libigl` modules: